Reassessing the gallium anomaly using self-consistent electron wave functions: Determination of the neutrino capture cross section

 Following the detailed balance principle, $|\mathcal{M}^{\rm IBD}_{\rm nuc}|^2\stackrel{\rm db}{=}|\mathcal{M}^{\rm EC}_{\rm nuc}|^2$, the ground-state neutrino-induced IBD cross section reduces to~\cite{Elliott:2023xkb}

-where, to match the usual conventions, we have normalized the non-distorted electron wave function, $|\psi_e(r_0)|_\text{free}^2$, to cancel $\Omega_e$ in Eq.~(\ref{eq:sigma_IBD}), and introduced the Fermi function, \mbox{$\mathcal{F}(E_e,Z)=|\psi_e(r_0)|^2/|\psi_e(r_0)|^2_\text{free}$}, which corrects for the distortion of the electron wave function due to the Coulomb potential of the daughter nucleus with $Z$ being its atomic number.
-Here, we use a generalised Fermi function given by~\cite{Hayen:2017pwg}
+where, to match the usual conventions, we have normalized the nondistorted electron wave function, $|\psi_e(r_0)|_\text{free}^2$, to cancel $\Omega_e$ in Eq.~(\ref{eq:sigma_IBD}), and introduced the Fermi function, \mbox{$\mathcal{F}(E_e,Z)=|\psi_e(r_0)|^2/|\psi_e(r_0)|^2_\text{free}$}, which corrects for the distortion of the electron wave function due to the Coulomb potential of the daughter nucleus, with $Z$ being its atomic number.
+Here, we use a generalized Fermi function given by~\cite{Hayen:2017pwg}

 where the electron wave functions $f_\kappa(r)$ and $ g_\kappa(r)$ are the exact radial solutions of the DHFS equations for the outgoing electron of the IBD process for the eigenvalue $\kappa$, which assumes values $\kappa = \pm 1$ for allowed decays.